mainmatter/mainmatter.com/_posts/2020-07-31-the-true-cost-of-a-quickfix.md

 Delivering products with sustainable foundations is a core value that we hold dear at simplabs.
-Such foundations, while relatively easy to set up on a greenfield project is an entirely different story in any long-lived project that did not start with a solid foundation.
+Such foundations, while relatively easy to set up on a greenfield project are an entirely different story in any long-lived project that did not start with a solid foundation.

 > So how do I tackle refactoring legacy code that has made its way into multiple